 Considering the renewed interest in developing this sector, as illustrated in the 2019 National Minerals Policy, this lecture firstly aims to provide an overview of the distinct economic characteristics of the non-fuel mining industry.
 Building on this foundation, the discussion intends to explore how the social and economic benefits of non-fuel mining projects may be multiplied through linkages to other sectors both at the domestic and global level.
 Having outlined the potential advantages, the third section will present the socio-economic risks inherent in mineral extraction and their redressal by adopting international standards and good practices.
 The final section will present a forward-looking view of global trends which will impact India’s development of its non-fuel mineral assets.

 Speaker: Tom Mills is Director and Head of Research at Two Oceans Strategy, a natural resource focused risk, sustainability and research consultancy.
 Tom has worked in the mining and energy sectors, delivering consultancy, development and research projects related to governance, geo-economics and political economy analysis of natural resource industries for the European Bank for Reconstruction and Development, the World Bank, ADB, DFID and a range of investors.

 Discussant: Arun Kumar, I.A.S., was the Secretary to the Ministry of Mines from 2017 to 2018, where he oversaw amendments to the Mining Auction Rules (2018), and the launch of aeromagnetic exploration surveys of India.
 Arun was the Chairman of the sand mining committee, which released the Sand Mining Framework in 2018.
 He is currently an independent director on the board of Petronet LNG Ltd.

-Chair: Rajesh Chadha, Programme Director – Natural Resources, Brookings India, will chair the discussion.
+Chair: Rajesh Chadha, Programme Director – Natural Resources, Brookings India, chaired the discussion.